---->

 velocity-invariance property needed by Einstein relativity.
 (If

-then his relativity physics collapses.)
+then his relativity physics would collapse.)

 Einstein's theory seems to be supported by the fact that particle